-The tagging biomass estimates and associated population length observations were derived for all fish aged 3 years and older (Gilbert et al 2005).
+The tagging biomass estimates and associated population length observations were derived for all fish aged 3 years and older (Davies et al 2006.
 Accordingly, an age-specific, knife-edged selectivity function was assumed with an associated catchability of 1.0.

 Initially, the time series of Kaharoa trawl survey biomass indices and associated age compositions were included in preliminary modelling and the selectivity of the survey was estimated using an age-specific double normal selectivity function.
-However, there was a persistent lack of fit to the most recent (2019-20) trawl survey biomass index related to a difference in the catchability of older fish between recent surveys (section 5.3).
+However, there was a persistent lack of fit to the two recent (2019-20 and 2020-21) trawl survey biomass indices related to a difference in the catchability of older fish between recent surveys (see Trawl Survey Biomass Indices - above).